 - Need for an Indigenous Peer Supporter - Specific supports that Indigenous Community Members were wishing to access - Barriers that Indigenous Community Members face when trying to access safe and stable housing - Suggested methods that an Indigenous Peer Supporter could use to provide support for Indigenous Community Members who were facing barriers and challenges with accessing safe and stable housing.

-greater victoria coalition to end homelessness hope has found a home hope has found a home hope conduction to end home home has found a home has foun This feedback from the local Indigenous Street Community was compiled in The Greater Victoria Coalition to End Homelessness: Peer Housing Support Project: Aboriginal Street Community Survey Report (2017).
+This feedback from the local Indigenous Street Community was compiled in The Greater Victoria Coalition to End Homelessness: Peer Housing Support Project: Aboriginal Street Community Survey Report (2017).
 Some key finding included the following information.